codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's large, grey, and doesn't matter?
-An irrelephant.
+I invented a new word!
+Plagiarism!

 ## Daily Trivia

-What port does HTTP run on?
+What was the name given to Android 4.3?
- 1. 53
+ 1. Nutella
- 2. 443
+ 2. Froyo
- 3. 23
+ 3. Jelly Bean
- 4. 80
+ 4. Lollipop

 <details>
   <summary>Answer</summary>
-  80
+  Jelly Bean
 </details>